First-Year Seminar

 Does Chocolate Have a Dark Side?

 Nearly everyone loves some kind of chocolate but no one thinks enough about where chocolate comes from or how it gets to the stores’ shelves.
 Chocolate’s versatility reaches back centuries, yet emerges routinely in our social lives, our environmental concerns, our health applications and our aesthetic experiences.
-Using chocolate as a context to make connections between the sciences, social sciences, humanities and the fine arts, this seminar challenges assumptions of students about what “chocolate” really means.
-Students will critically evaluate sources of chocolate and discuss texts that shed light on past applications and controversies surrounding this delightful resource.
+This seminar uses chocolate as a context to make connections between the sciences, social sciences, humanities and the fine arts.
+It also challenges assumptions of students about what “chocolate” really means.
+Students will critically evaluate sources of chocolate and discuss texts and films that shed light on the past and present of this delightful substance.

 Healing Women

-This seminar is a feminist exploration of modes of healing employed by women (and others) in different religious and cultural traditions.
-We will focus on how specific traditions conceptualize gender and gender roles, as well as health and illness.
-Some of the questions we will investigate are: Who has power and authority to heal?
+This course is a feminist, interdisciplinary exploration of modes of healing employed by women (and others) in different religious and cultural traditions and socio-historical contexts.
+We will focus on how specific cultural and religious traditions conceptualize gender, gender roles, bodies, health and illness.
+Some of the questions we will investigate are: Who has the knowledge, power and authority to heal?
+How does violence impact individual and communal health?
 What methods are used to heal trauma?
-How is individual healing connected to community transformation?
-What role does storytelling play in healing?
+How is individual healing connected to communal transformation?
+What role does story-telling play in healing and transformation?
 What are the connections between healing and activism?

 Legends, Myths, and Folktales in East Asia